domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 ## Parallax View
 Looking at something from radically different perspectives; the only way to break through a dialectical stalemate and make real progress as a society.

+## Karl Popper, Austrian-British Philosopher and Academic
+In the real world, science happens by falsifying currently held beliefs.
+Science is like the chipping away of falsehoods until we get to something like the truth.

 ## Willard Van Orman Quine, American Philosopher
 Words only have meaning insofar as we humans place meaning in them.